jason-sirius/entropy-demo/README.md

   Reads device public keys, creates a per-device Kyber ciphertext, and emits an authenticated “ticket” each epoch.
 Each ticket includes the device audience, epoch timing, a hash-chain pointer, and a MAC for integrity.
 The ticket is written to `tickets/<DEVICE_ID>.json`.

 - **`server_loop.py`**
   Runs the same ticket issuance **continuously** (default: every 60 seconds).
-Useful for live demos: it regenerates per-device tickets each epoch so devices can keep deriving fresh keys.
+It regenerates per-device tickets each epoch so devices can keep deriving fresh keys.

 - **`device.py`**
   Generates or loads a Kyber-1024 keypair, registers its public key, reads its ticket, verifies the MAC, checks audience and freshness, decapsulates the Kyber ciphertext to recover a per-device shared secret, then derives a 32-byte symmetric working key by mixing that secret with a sealed cohort secret using HKDF.
 The server cannot derive this key.